MeF0504/where_target/README.md

 ```
 currently available options are:
 - -targets
-  - select targets. sun, moon, and planets are available by default.
+  - select targets.
+Sun, Moon, and planets are available by default.
   You can append targets by adding configurations in `where_target_config.json`.
 - -start
   - start time (UTC).
 The format is `yyyy/MM/dd` or `yyyy/MM/dd-hh:mm`.